-Mrs Devine confirmed that conscious sedation is offered if clinically indicated using intravenous (IV) sedation and is only offered to patients over the age of 18.
+Mr Small confirmed that conscious sedation is offered if clinically indicated using intravenous (IV) sedation.
+IV sedation is only offered to patients over the age of 18.

 There was a conscious sedation policy and procedure in place that was comprehensive and reflected the legislation and best practice guidance.
 Review of the environment and equipment evidenced that conscious sedation is being managed in keeping with the Conscious Sedation in Dentistry, Dental Clinic Guidance, (Third Edition); Scottish Dental Clinical Effectiveness Programme (SDCEP).